The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 January 1946 – SOE, established as a wartime-only organisation, is disbanded.

-Paul McCue, Secret WW2 – The Secret WW2 Learning Network, January 2026
+Paul McCue, Secret WW2 – The Secret WW2 Learning Network, revised February 2026

-(please feel free to contact us at [email protected] if you feel any notoble element is missing from the above list)
+(please feel free to contact us at [email protected] if you feel any notable element is missing from the above list)

 Title photo: November, 1942 – SOE’s first major sabotage mission, Operation HARLING, successfully destroyed the viaduct and railway line over the Gorgopotamos river in Greece.